GEEDORVH/GEEDORVH/README.md

 - 👋 Hi, I’m Corey!
 - 👀 I’m interested in coding and everything computers.
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning HTML, CSS , JavaScript and C#
 - 💞️ I’m looking to collaborate on many projects and learn as much as possilbe.
 - 📫 How to reach me @c_gilbz1 on socials.